lophre/ScheduledBlocks/README.md

 # LOPHRE fork of ScheduledBlocks

 This is simplified version of [Snake Pool's ScheduledBlock](https://github.com/asnakep/ScheduledBlocks).
-The original version is using nonce.armada-alliance.com which at the time of writing this fork was no more available.
-This new version is only providing slot schedule for the current epoch as the nonce for the next epoch was provided by the armada-alliance.com service.
-I am not creating a pull request to the original code as it has reduced functionnality.
+This version is only providing slot schedule for the current epoch.

 I changed a bit the script to feed it's parameters by using environment variables, you will have to configure those to get going: